 Usually, an infected ear piercing can be treated successfully at home.
 However, if any of the following symptoms occur, seek medical attention:

 The earring can’t be removed or the clasp becomes embedded in your skin.

 The infection doesn’t improve with home treatment within two to three days.

 A fever develops.

 The infection, or redness and inflammation, spreads beyond the piercing site.

 Make sure you have your ears pierced professionally.
 Don’t do it at home.
 Wherever you go, ask about their infection prevention protocol.
 Also make sure to ask if their tools are sterile, and look to see whether the earrings they use come out of a new, sterile package.

 After the piercing, clean your ears daily with the solution provided or with an antiseptic.
-Turn the earring post three times twice a day to promote healing and prevent sticking.

 Getting your ears pierced should be a few moments of pain in exchange for the chance to dress up your earlobes.
 When an infection strikes, treating it promptly ensures faster healing with few complications.